Last Updated: 8 August 2020

 I was also looking for a way to replace the phpBB forum from DNGHU (later Teuta), which could never be fully recovered from being massively spammed some years ago, with malfunctioning search and latest activity sections, the core of any active online group.
 The Facebook group Indo-European, linked to the Modern Indo-European Page, which I created years ago, seems to be not well fit for organized discussions, either.

-I removed the Disqus system because of its annoying ads and malfunctions in notifications, in allowing or deleting comments without my permission, constant comment modifications by certain users who become impossible to follow, etc.
+I removed the Disqus system because of its annoying ads and malfunctions in notifications, in allowing or deleting comments without my permission, constant comment modifications by certain users whose content become impossible to control, etc.

-This makes the comment system now another load to my already overloaded server.
-I don’t plan on being more restrictive on comments, but you might have noticed that I am banning people and deleting comments more easily than before, so just try to keep on topic.
+This plugin makes the comment system now another load to my already overloaded server.
+I don’t plan on being more restrictive on comments, but you might have noticed that I am banning people and deleting comments more easily than before, usually without any notice whatsoever, so just try to keep on topic.

 Practice with the forum will hopefully help me keep blog post discussions even more on point.
 There have always been comments out of place, with people just throwing in ideas unrelated to the posts, or old, now completely outdated posts being answered months or years later, with the relevance you’d expect from such activity…